Kai Smith: Personal life

 Smith was born and raised in Dubai to South African parents.
 He attended Nord Anglia International School Dubai before moving to boarding school in Kent to complete his A-levels.

 Career

 UAE

 Smith represented the UAE at the 2020 Under-19 Cricket World Cup in South Africa at the age of 15.
 He returned to the UAE squad for the 2022 Under-19 Cricket World Cup in the West Indies.
 He scored 145 runs against Papua New Guinea in a warm-up match.

 Smith played for the Rawalpindi Raiders in the 2022 Pakistan Junior League.

 England

 Smith was introduced to the Warwickshire County Cricket Club system by Dougie Brown, a former UAE coach.
 He was selected for the English Schools Cricket Association to play against the Marylebone Cricket Club (MCC) in September 2021.
 Smith made his List A debut for Warwickshire against Gloucestershire in the 2022 Royal London One-Day Cup in August 2022.
-Smith signed a new two-year contact with Warwickshire in July 2025.
+Smith signed a new two-year contract with Warwickshire in July 2025.